lraycheva/core/docs/capabilities/04_windows/02_workspaces/03_enabling-workspaces/enabling-workspaces.md

 ## Enabling Workspaces

-Enabling Workspaces means providing a [Workspaces App](../workspaces-app/index.html) for your project, including the [Workspaces API](https://www.npmjs.com/package/@glue42/workspaces-api) library in your [Main app](../../../../developers/core-concepts/web-platform/overview/index.html) and [Web Client](../../../../developers/core-concepts/web-client/overview/index.html) applications and configuring the [Web Platform](https://www.npmjs.com/package/@glue42/web-platform) library in your Main application to support Workspaces.
+Enabling Workspaces means providing a [Workspaces App](../workspaces-app/index.html) for your project, including the [Workspaces API](https://www.npmjs.com/package/@glue42/workspaces-api) library in your [Main app](../../../../developers/core-concepts/web-platform/overview/index.html) and [Web Client](../../../../developers/core-concepts/web-client/overview/index.html) apps and configuring the [Web Platform](https://www.npmjs.com/package/@glue42/web-platform) library in your Main app to support Workspaces.

-## Main Application
+## Main App

-The [Main app](../../../../developers/core-concepts/web-platform/overview/index.html) is the place where you must specify the location of your Workspaces App and other settings for it ([Workspace hibernation](#main_application-hibernation), [application loading strategies](#main_application-loading_strategies), whether to [use the Main App as a Workspaces App](#main_application-using_the_main_app_as_a_workspaces_app)).
+The [Main app](../../../../developers/core-concepts/web-platform/overview/index.html) is the place where you must specify the location of your Workspaces App and other settings for it ([Workspace hibernation](#main_app-hibernation), [app loading strategies](#main_app-loading_strategies), whether to [use the Main app as a Workspaces App](#main_app-using_the_main_app_as_a_workspaces_app)).
 Use the `workspaces` property of the configuration object when initializing the Glue42 [Web Platform](https://www.npmjs.com/package/@glue42/web-platform) library to do so:

 ```javascript
 const config = {